mikeott/google-reviews/README.md

 # Google Reviews
 Use the Google Places API to display Google business reviews on your website.

-**Note:** The JS was originally sourced from [Peledies](https://github.com/peledies) Google Places jQuery Plugin [(here)](https://github.com/peledies/google-places) although I've tweaked it a little with additional schema and less convoluted mark-up.
+**Note:** The JS was originally sourced from [Peledies](https://github.com/peledies) Google Places jQuery Plugin [(here)](https://github.com/peledies/google-places) although I've tweaked it a little with additional schema, user avatars and less convoluted mark-up.

 The file (reviews.php) is more contained (no external JS, aside from the jQuery requirement) and also inludes a simple configuration via a bunch of PHP variables.
 You could just make it a server side include and not have to think about it.